Phakic IOL Vision Correction – Better than LASIK?

 Choosing the right procedure with your surgeon

-LASIK works best for patients with mild to moderate vision problems.
-Phakic IOL implants suit those with stronger prescriptions better.
-Your surgeon’s job is to figure out which procedure matches your eye structure and vision needs.
+LASIK is best suited for patients with mild to moderate vision problems, whereas phakic IOL implants are better for those with higher prescriptions.
+Your surgeon’s role is to determine which procedure aligns with your eye structure and vision needs.

 Comparison Table